jfalkinburg/ECE383_slides/L21/slides.md

 ## Dividing Between HW and SW

 - Partitioning - Grouping of specific sets of instructions in an application and then mapping those groups to either hardware or software.
-- Profile – collect run-time information on an application during execution for a given set of inputs.
+- Profile - collect run-time information on an application during execution for a given set of inputs.
   - Type of information collected
     - Execution time
     - Resource usage (CPU cycles, memory, hardware, etc.)
   - Variety of tools available
-    - gprof – Unix command-line tool
+    - `gprof` - Unix command-line tool
-    - time – Unix command-line tool
+    - `time` - Unix command-line tool
-    - tic/toc – MATLAB command-line tool
+    - `tic/toc` - MATLAB command-line tool

 ## Decomposition Steps